nhsb00/catch-a-charmander/README.md

-1. Background and Overview
+## Background and Overview
    - Artillery game is a single (maybe two) player strategy video game involving tank(something else) trying to destroy an object.
-Used to calculate the trajectories of rockets and other related calculations.
+Player can move a tank and control the angle and power to hit an object by calculating the trajectories of rockets and other related calculations.

-2. Functionality and MVPs
+## Functionality and MVPs
    - Use canvas for game.
-   - Instruction of the game.
+   - Create instruction and rules for the game.
    - With this artillery game, user can do:

         - start and restart the game.